gewarren/docs/docs/framework/data/adonet/dataset-datatable-dataview/security.md

 </configuration>
 ```

-Once audit mode is enabled, you can use _App.config_ to hook up your preferred `TraceListener` to `DataSet`'s built-in `TraceSource.` The name of the built-in trace source is _System.Data.DataSet_.
-The below sample demonstrates writing trace events to the console _and_ to a log file on disk.
+Once audit mode is enabled, you can use _App.config_ to connect your preferred `TraceListener` to the `DataSet` built-in `TraceSource.` The name of the built-in trace source is _System.Data.DataSet_.
+The following sample demonstrates writing trace events to the console _and_ to a log file on disk.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>